contingent recruitment

 Better for hiring junior roles.Better for hiring executive-level roles

-No mutually exclusive agreement or contractual obligation.Contractually obligated to the terms and conditions outlined in the retained search process.
+No mutually exclusive agreement or contractual obligation.Contractually obligated to the terms and conditions outlined in the retained executive search process.

 Focus on KPIs, targets, and volume of CVs sent.Focus on ensuring a thorough candidate search to deliver the best candidate.